NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 For example, the `Initial` version of  the program uses *Insertions Sort*  for the initial version as it said in the book.
 We can see that the consumption of time is significantly high for the `Sort` function.

 "(b)" shows a larger version of scale from `Quicksort` to `Linear lower` to show the graph more clearly.
 See the "CPU seconds" of the vertical axis.
 The number is scaled from 20 to 1 of each unit.
 It is used for further optimisation.

+#### 5.15 Summary

+VTUNE  and VALGRIND are more sophisticated profilers besides GPROF.